Last updated: August 24, 2022

 7. Waverley Cemetery Boardwalk

-Walking (or running) on this boardwalk is an adventure in its own right, with the ocean below.
-There are five viewing points with comfortable benches that give you the best panoramic views.
+Walking along this boardwalk is an adventure in itself, with the ocean stretching out below.
+Several viewing points with benches are dotted along the way, offering visitors the chance to soak in the panoramic views.

 8. Clovelly Beach

-Just around the corner from the Clovelly Surf Life Saving Club is a large car park which is also a great spot to relax and enjoy the ocean views.
+Just around the corner from the Clovelly Surf Life Saving Club is a spacious car park, which also doubles as a great spot to relax and take in the ocean views.

 9. Gordons Bay

-The next stop is Gordons Bay, but to get there, you need to first conquer Cliffbrook Parade.
-This very steep passage from Clovelly to Gordons Bay is not for the fainthearted, so by all means, take your time.
+The next stop is Gordons Bay, but getting there requires a steep climb up Cliffbrook Parade.
+This challenging passage from Clovelly to Gordons Bay isn’t for the fainthearted, so take your time and pace yourself.

-Nestled between Clovelly and Coogee, Gordons Bay is a small and secluded oasis.
-The bay itself has no parking available and is only accessible via the coastal walk.
+Nestled between Clovelly and Coogee, Gordons Bay is a small, secluded oasis.
+Unlike other spots along the trail, it has no car parking facilities and is only accessible via the coastal path.

 10. Dolphins Point

-Near this memorial is an old portico, which used to be the entrance to the Giles Gym and Baths.
-This complex was demolished in 2000 due to old age, but you can still make your way down for a swim or a bit of sunbathing.
+Near the memorial stands an old portico, the former entrance to the Giles Gym and Baths.
+Although the complex was demolished in 2000 due to its age, the area remains a popular spot for swimming and sunbathing.

-From Dolphins Point, the walking trail from Bondi Beach finally arrives in Coogee via Dunningham Reserve.
+From Dolphins Point, the walking trail leads into Coogee via Dunningham Reserve.

 11. Coogee Beach

-Coogee Beach itself is a popular and characteristic 400m strip of sand facing beautiful Coogee Bay.
+Coogee Beach is a lively and iconic 400-metre stretch of sand, nestled within the beautiful Coogee Bay.

 More Coastal Hiking

-One of the perks of living in Sydney is that there is no shortage of coastal hikes, with the Bondi to Coogee walk being the most popular hike.
+One of the perks of living in Sydney is that there is no shortage of coastal hikes, with the Bondi to Coogee walk being the most popular.

-If you’d like to add another section to the Bondi to Coogee walk, consider starting in Watsons Bay and do the Federation Cliff walking track to Bondi.
+If you’d like to add another section to the Bondi to Coogee walk, consider starting in Watsons Bay and do the Federation Cliff walking Walk to Bondi.

 Otherwise, in Coogee, you can continue the coastal trail to Maroubra Beach, from where you can continue on to the Malabar Headland.